-We currently have no scheduled session for this Management & Leadership Training Course.
+We currently have no scheduled session for this Management, Strategy & Leadership Training Course.
 If you are interested in running this course, please contact our Training Department at email@example.com

 Why Choose this Training Course?

 This 5-day (Phase 1) Petroknowledge training course is concerned with one of the most important activities in the development of oil and gas business – critical analysis and evaluation of potential investors and partners.
 The oil and gas industries are becoming more complex in structure, technology, competition and strategic choice.
 Consequently a company’s relationships with potential investors and partners now require a significantly higher standard of appraisal and focus than has been the case in the past.